QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 ### Setting up the GPG backend domain

-First, create a dedicated AppVM for storing your keys (we will be calling it the GPG backend domain).
+First, create a dedicated app qube for storing your keys (we will be calling it the GPG backend domain).
 It is recommended that this domain be network disconnected (set its netvm to `none`) and only used for this one purpose.
-In later examples this AppVM is named `work-gpg`, but of course it might have any other name.
+In later examples this app qube is named `work-gpg`, but of course it might have any other name.

 Make sure that gpg is installed there.
 At this stage you can add the private keys you want to store there, or you can now set up Split GPG and add the keys later.